Storing food in your freezer

 Frozen food care

 For best results:

-- Ensure there is a constant turnover of foods.
-User older items of food first and do not exceed the recommended storage times.
-See table below.
+- Keep a constant turnover of food.
+Use older items of food first.
+Do not exceed recommended storage times.

 These times should not be exceeded.

 |2||Bread, ice cream, sausages, pies — (meat and fruit), prepared shellfish, oily fish|

 |4||Ham, cakes, biscuits, beef and lamb chops, poultry pieces|